 Emanuel Wallace is a hip-hop enthusiast and photographer who in addition to PopMatters, also writes and contributes news stories to RapReviews, the Examiner and is an editorial intern at RESPECT.
 Magazine.
-He holds an MBA in Entrepreneurship & Small Business Management and is currently completing a photography book documenting hip-hop music in Columbus, Ohio.
+He also is the staff photographer at Cleveland Scene Magazine and a contributing photographer at the Call & Post newspaper.
+He holds an MBA in Entrepreneurship & Small Business Management and is currently completing a photography book documenting hip hop music in Columbus, Ohio.
 Find him on Twitter at @MannyWallace.

 Sunday, November 17 2013